Getting an Attorney to Handle Your Criminal Case

 Such statistical evidence is not always reliable or clear because of complicating factors.
 For instance, clients represented by private counsel often have short or no prior criminal records, while indigent defendants are twice as likely to be repeat offenders.
 What is also unclear—and what creates one of the biggest uncertainties of the criminal justice system—is whether private attorneys can negotiate better plea deals than court-appointed counsel.

-Ultimately, the experience, skills, and commitment of the particular attorney at hand—regardless of whether he or she is a public defender, panel attorney, or private lawyer—are the best indicator of the quality of the representation.
+Ultimately, the experience, skills, and commitment of the particular attorney at hand—court-appointed or private—is the best indicator of the quality of the representation.

 Do Defendants Ever Represent Themselves?
 (Pro Se)